Devon wrestling: Extinction

 The cause of the extinction of the sport in Devon has been attributed to a range of factors.
 It may be likely that no single factor was responsible, but rather a combination of factors led to the sport's extinction.

 Under-investment

-The sport lacked investment, and that it wasn't supported as well as Cornish Wrestling was in Conwall.
+The sport lacked investment, and that it wasn't supported as well as Cornish Wrestling was in Cornwall.
 There was no single governing body in Devon that supported the interests of the sport.

 Changing tastes

 The most common reason is that the sport was brutal and was perceived as a blood sport.
 In the eighteenth and nineteenth century many Devon wrestlers used to wear "baked" boots when wrestling, which could cause serious injury to opponents (on rare occasions leading to death).
 Another example in the Western Times (1933) where the writer had spoken to old ‘Farmer Ridd, who farmed on Glebe Farm’, Exeter:“I remember him telling me that he had wrestled in all parts of Devon, and on one occasion he was badly bruised about the legs that the last three miles to his home he crawled on his hands and knees.”The result was that few spectators chose to watch wrestling, whilst fewer wrestlers opted to compete, thus driving down participation.